-Purpose · To elect three Class II directors to serve for a term of three years
+To elect four Class III directors to serve for a term of three years

-To ratify and confirm the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2007
+To ratify and confirm the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2008

-To conduct other business properly raised before the meeting and any adjournment or postponement of the meeting
+· To conduct other business properly raised before the meeting and any adjournment or postponement of the meeting

-Record Date You may vote if you were a shareholder of record on March 23, 2007.
+You may vote if you were a shareholder of record on March 21, 2008.

-Proxy Voting Your vote is important.
+Your vote is important.
 You may vote in one of four ways:

-· by signing, dating and returning your proxy card in the enclosed envelope
+• by signing, dating and returning your proxy card in the enclosed envelope by calling the toll-free number on the enclosed proxy card in person by attending the annual meeting

-· via the Internet using instructions on the proxy card
+• via the Internet using instructions on the proxy card